pwelty/slack-pack/README.md

 1. Clone this.
 1. Run/install composer (composer install)
-1. Set some env vars in .env and/or .htaccess (I use .htacces when running locally)
+1. Set some env vars in .env and/or .htaccess (I use .htaccess when running locally)
   * SLACK_TOKEN= <You can get this at Slack>
   * POCKET_CONSUMER_KEY= (You can get this at <https://getpocket.com/developer/apps/new>)
   * POCKET_ACCESS_TOKEN= (You might not be able to set this right now.
 If you don't have this, see 'GET POCKET TOKEN' below)